wilsonmar/WebSockets/JMeter.md

 7. <a href="#Listeners"> Listeners</a>

 <a name="Samplers"></a>
 JMeter <strong>samplers</strong> emulate real clients by sending (a lot of) requests to servers.
 One sampler for WebSockets was created by https://github.com/maciejzaleski/JMeter-WebSocketSampler

-<a name="ThreadGroups"></a>
 Samplers run as <strong>Thread groups</strong>.
-The more threads, the more virtual users are being simulated.

 Each group contains <strong>nodes</strong> which contain various <strong>elements</strong>.